 The road of trusting others starts by trusting yourself first.
 The key to feeling secure in a relationship (of any kind) is in your mind, not in the actions of others.

-Read this book and learn how you can overcome feeling insecure in love.
+Read this book and learn how you can overcome relationship insecurity.

-Allowing yourself to feel insecure is like allowing yourself to be imprisoned by others thoughts and feelings.
-Break free!
+Allowing yourself to feel insecure is like allowing yourself to be imprisoned by others’ thoughts and feelings.

-Feeling insecure is self-sabotage.
-It prevents you from doing what you know can help you reach the best version of yourself.
-It stops you from taking advantage of your positive points, emphasizing instead your not so positive points.
+Feeling insecure is self-sabotage; it prevents you from becoming the best version of yourself.
+It stops you from taking advantage of your positive points, emphasizing instead your not so positive aspects.

-Can, feeling insecure server a purpose?
-Sometimes it does, but most times it puts you down.
+Can, feeling insecure serve a purpose?
+Sometimes it does, but most times, it just puts you down.

 Momentary insecurity can make you strive to do better.
 However, prolonged insecurity can make you a slave.

 Yet, feeling insecure is diminishing your ability to adapt and face whatever life puts in front of you (creating the perfect ground for manipulators to take advantage of you).